Myanmar Radio

 Myanmar Radio National Service (မြန်မာ့အသံ; formerly, Burma Broadcasting Service (BBS)), is the national radio service of Myanmar.
 It has its broadcasting headquarters in both the administrative capital of Naypyidaw and Yangon, Myanmar's largest city.
-The service runs Myanmar Radio and Myanmar Radio Minorities Service.
+The service runs Myanmar Radio, Myanmar Radio Minorities Service, Myanmar Radio International and Myanmar Radio 2nd Programme (Tha Pyay Radio).
 Like all legally operating radio stations in Myanmar, such as Yangon City FM and Mandalay City FM, Myanmar Radio is under state management.

-MRNS, alongside all other state-controlled media, is the mouthpiece of successive Burmese governments.
+MRNS, alongside all other state-controlled media, has been the mouthpiece of successive Burmese governments.
 However, due to a recent revamp in giving greater air time to music and pop topics, the state-affiliated radio services are, despite their affiliation with the government, popular with the populace.
-However, in terms of audience for news programmes, MRNS is least popular (and perceived as least credible).
-Most Burmese listen to foreign based pro-opposition radio services.
+However, in terms of audience for news programmes, MRNS is the least popular (and perceived as being the least credible).
+Most Burmese listen to foreign-based, pro-opposition radio services.